UPDATE: The Law and Legal Research in Lesotho

 Section 134 of the Constitution establishes the office of the Ombudsman.
 The holder of this office shall be appointed for a term not exceeding four years.
 The King on the advice of the Prime Minister is responsible for this appointment.
 The Ombudsman can be removed from office for inability to exercise the functions of his office or misbehaviour.
 Incapacity arising from infirmity of body or mind is sufficient for such removal from office.
 The removal of the Ombudsman from office is governed by section 142(5)-(7), which also governs the removal of the Auditor-General.

-The Southern African Legal Information Institute (SAFLII) is a very resourceful place to search for any legal instrument for the southern African jurisdictions.
+The Southern African Legal Information Institute (SAFLII) is also a resourceful place to search for any legal instrument for the southern African jurisdictions including Lesotho.
 It contains both legislation (although not many Acts are uploaded) and law reports of the courts of Lesotho.
-Lately, there is also the Lesotho Information Institute website; however, it also has only a few Acts uploaded.

 The law library at the National University of Lesotho and the High Court library are also resourceful places for undertaking research.